Fully device-independent quantum key distribution using synchronous correlations

 (see Theorem \ref{theorem:tracial-state} in Appendix \ref{appendix:synchronous}).
 In particular, Alice and Bob's strategy produces the synchronous quantum correlation with correlation matrix:

 One can easily verify this correlation yields a maximal violation of the Bell inequality, $J_3 = -\frac{1}{8}$, where

 In Appendix \ref{appendix:synchronous} we discuss the rigidity of this correlation.
-Specifically, in Theorem \ref{theorem:rigidity}, we show that any synchronous quantum correlation that achieves $J_3 = -\frac{1}{8}$ must have implemented the strategy above.
+Specifically, one has that any synchronous quantum correlation that achieves $J_3 = -\frac{1}{8}$ must have implemented the strategy above.
 That is, this maximal violation of $J_3$ is a self-test of the device to detect interference from adversary: Alice and Bob can certify that their devices hold maximally entangled pairs, and by monogamy of entanglement can establish that Eve doesn't have any information about their inputs.

 Our initial protocol extends the above scenario to $n$ rounds.
 It is important to note that the observable for our synchronous Bell inequality (\ref{eqn:effective-J3}) only involves correlations where Alice and Bob use different inputs.
 This leads to two significant theoretical advantages of our system. \begin{enumerate} \item Neither Alice nor Bob must pre-select which rounds will used for testing versus key generation.
 Upon revealing their choices of bases, testing rounds given by those where they selected different bases and key generation rounds where they selected the same basis.
 In particular, they need not have any pre-shared randomness. \item Every round is effective, in that every testing round improves the estimate of $J_3$ and every key generation round produces one bit of uniform shared secret. \end{enumerate} Of course no physical device adheres to theoretical model perfectly, so in practice one still must perform standard information reconciliation and privacy amplification on the results.
 The full protocol is presented in Algorithm \ref{alg:synchronousQKD}.